SofaComplianceRobotics/docs-support/docs/Users/SOFARobotics/GUI-user-manual.md

 import darkmode from './img/gui-dark-mode.png';
 import programwindow from './img/gui-program-window.png';
 import movewindow from './img/gui-move-window.png';
+import movepad from './img/gui-move-pad.png';
 import myrobotwindow from './img/gui-myrobot-window.png';
 import plottingwindow from './img/gui-plotting-window.png';
 import simulationbutton from './img/gui-simulation-button.png';
 import viewportbuttons from './img/gui-viewport-buttons.png';
+import blockoptions from './img/gui-program-block-options.png';
+import moveblock from './img/gui-move-block.png';
+import waitblock from './img/gui-wait-block.png';
+import pickblock from './img/gui-pick-block.png';
+import placeblock from './img/gui-place-block.png';
+import repeatblock from './img/gui-repeat-block.png';
+import interblocks from './img/gui-inter-blocks.png';
+import trackmenu from './img/gui-track-menu.png';

 Learn how to use the graphical user interface (GUI) for SOFA Robotics, designed to facilitate the programming and control of your robot simulations.

 :::note[about]
 [SOFA](https://www.sofa-framework.org/) is an open-source framework designed for interactive mechanical simulations, with a strong focus on bio-mechanics and robotics.
 It provides advanced constitutive models and algorithms for efficiently computing both soft and rigid body dynamics.
 SOFA supports linear and non-linear elastic models, offers both explicit and implicit integration schemes, and includes traditional linear solvers.
-This powerful engine integrates numerous algorithms and models, making it highly suitable for complex simulation needs in bio-mechanics and robotics.

 At Compliance Robotics, we have developed a dedicated graphical user interface (GUI) for SOFA, tailored specifically for robotics applications.
 This open-source software enables you to control and program your robot with ease.
 :::